Council Tax - Important information about Council Tax Bills

-There is also a change to the way in which you can pay your Council Tax.
+There are significant changes to Housing Benefit which could affect how much you receive or can claim in the future.
 It is really important that you know how these changes may affect you.
 Click here to find out more.

 If you would like an estimate of how much benefit you may be entitled to, please telephone us on 01757 292155 and ask for a 'trial assessment'.
 Then use the online form to make a claim.

 We have a series of leaflets on different aspects of Housing Benefit.
 You can download these from the website.

 See the Benefits Section Customer Charter - pdf.
 Look at the Vision for the Benefits Section.
 See what we are doing about Benefit Fraud.
 Tell us about someone claiming fraudulently.